Are you looking for clever upcycled project ideas? Then you will love all of the inspiration in this blog post!

 upcycle ideas to sell

 One item that consistently sells in our booth is a repurposed drawer.
-We have upcycled drawers in a variety of ways and one of the most popular looks is like the one you see below.
+We have upcycled drawers in a variety of ways and one of the most popular looks is the one you see below.
 The backing (actually that’s the bottom) of the drawer is mod-podged sheet music.

 We added dividers and a piece of broken table spindle leg to the front (now it’s the top!), set it on end, and called it a shelf!
 People love these so much!